ionixjunior/ionixjunior.dev/src/content/en/posts/2017-07-12-how-to-customize-uinavigationbar-and-uialertcontroller-color-in-xamarin-ios.md

 tags = ["xamarin", "ios"]
 +++

-<p class="intro"><span class="dropcap">H</span>ey, folks!
+Hey, folks!
 How's it going?
 It's been a while since I wanted to write here on the blog.
 Fortunately, today I have the opportunity to share with you something I learned in the last few days.
 This post talks about customizing the styles of some UI elements in Xamarin.iOS in apps developed with Xamarin.Forms.
-Let's get started!</p>
+Let's get started!

 To illustrate, I created a new app with **Xamarin.Forms**.
 In it, I added a home page with a navigation bar and placed two buttons in the body of the page and another button on the navigation bar.
 After compiling on **iOS**, I got this marvelous result: